CallumBeaney/program-ideas/README.md

 - **LIU BO**  --  ancient chess game.
 Reconstruct speculatively or wait till [This Research](https://www.zhihu.com/question/47845602) comes back.

 - **RE: PEOPLE** -- "Make this into a Slack plugin which checks your DMs and allows to do the same using Slack UI/commands.
 Now that would be a banger.
 Add Google Calendar integration and you have a product"

+- **PICO motion activated speaker** that makes someone jump by playing a soundbite e.g. [this](https://www.youtube.com/watch?v=siLkbdVxntU) when someone trips it walking into a room etc etc. good motion sensor [here](https://www.tomshardware.com/how-to/raspberry-pi-pico-motion-sensor).
+Will need speaker & a Extend with battery supply.
 <br>